mulshankar/TrafficSignClassifier_Sankar/ReadMe_Sankar.md

 - Interestingly, the model identified No Entry, Bumpy Road and Speed Limit 80 km/hr signs accurately
 - Significant conclusions cannot be drawn from testing on just 5 images
-- It is interesting to note that the model confidence on predictions was fairly high despite the loss and accuracy curves showing no overfitting of the model
+- It was interesting to note that the model confidence on predictions was fairly high despite the loss and accuracy curves showing no overfitting of the model

 ![alt text][image7]